This article was originally published on 31.08.2018, but we last updated it on 09.10.2019. We felt it could be more useful and comprehensive.

 In time, IPT will probably line up with VAT.
 But we're not quite there yet.

 The Ogden discount rate helps insurers work out how much compensation they have to pay for life-changing injuries.

 In 2017, the rate changed from 2.5% to -0.75%, meaning insurers have to pay out much more.
 But in 2019, it went back to up to -0.25%.

 Higher Ogden discount rates make car insurance premiums higher for everyone.

 Some insurers offer very low premiums just to get customers through the door.
 Then they bump up the cost next year and hope you won’t notice.

 This means your car insurance premium will jump up occasionally anyway, even without all the other things we’ve listed.

 So we’re clear, we don’t use that pricing strategy at Cuvva.
-If we change the price of your cover, it’s always down to data analysis. 🤓)
+If we change the price of your cover, it’s always down to clever data stuff. 🤓)

 But it’s often the information you give to your car insurer that really makes your car insurance price so high.
 It all comes down to whether you're considered "high-risk" by the insurer.

 Here’s why your car insurance might be so expensive - and what you can do about it.